ministryofjustice/staff-infrastructure-certificate-services/README.md

 Run the following commands to get the code running on your machine:

-- Run `aws-vault exec moj-pttp-shared-services -- make init` (if you are prompted to bring across workspaces, say yes).
+- Run `aws-vault exec moj-pttp-shared-services -- terraform init` (if you are prompted to bring across workspaces, say yes).
 - Run `aws-vault exec moj-pttp-shared-services -- terraform workspace new <myname>` (replace `<myname>` with your own name).
 - Run `aws-vault exec moj-pttp-shared-services -- terraform workspace list` and make sure that your new workspace with your name is selected.
 - If you don't see your new workspace selected, run `aws-vault exec moj-pttp-shared-services -- terraform workspace select <myname>`.